 Sometimes you might be like the blackbird.
 Yes, you’re small.
 But you have qualities, skills, or resources that give you unique advantages.

 The key is to know what you can do and then use your advantages with courage.

 PS: Want to read more?
 Here’s a past blog about a Courageous Bird Song

 Help Birds Tip

 Attend a bird walk conducted by your local Audubon chapter.

-And here’s a bonus idea: Share what you learned on your Facebook page.
+And here’s a bonus idea: After you go on the walk, please share what you learned on your Facebook page.
 Then others can benefit from your experience.